 - 85 g Caramel sauce good quality shop bought or homemade

-To make the cupcakes, cream together the butter and caster sugar until smooth
+- To make the cupcakes, mix together the butter and caster sugar until smooth, ideally with an electric mixer

 NB.
 This post is not in any way sponsored by Snickers – I just love their product!